JoseMarkos/FCCIntermediateAlgorithms/README.md

 In JavaScript, truthy values are values that translate to true when evaluated in a Boolean context.

 Remember, you can access object properties through either dot notation or [] notation.

+### Map the DebrisPassed

+Return a new array that transforms the elements' average altitude into their orbital periods (in seconds).

+The array will contain objects in the format {name: 'name', avgAlt: avgAlt}.

+You can read about orbital periods on Wikipedia.

+The values should be rounded to the nearest whole number.
+The body being orbited is Earth.

+The radius of the earth is 6367.4447 kilometers, and the GM value of earth is 398600.4418 km3s-2.